 5. Next Gen Consoles Come Out

-No list of gaming trends would be complete without discussing the next generation of consoles that are right around the corner: Xbox Series X and PlayStation 5.
+No list of gaming trends would be complete without discussing the next generation of consoles launched at the back end of last year: Xbox Series X and PlayStation 5.

 It’s impossible to predict who will win this round of the console wars.

 But it’s clear that these two console giants (along with the Nintendo Switch), will largely determine the biggest gaming industry trends for the next few years.